Access Georgia Public Information & State Records (Free)

 Georgia state records are typically made available within three business days after the request; a nominal fee may be associated with the request, generally reproduction charges.

-There are some exemptions to records that can be accessed, notwithstanding the act; these include social security numbers (SSN), confidential documents, medical records, government employees’ information, juvenile records (minors’ criminal records), and trade secrets, among others.2
+There are some exemptions to records that can be accessed, notwithstanding the act; these include social security numbers (SSN), confidential documents, medical records, government employees’ information, juvenile records (minors’ criminal records), and trade secrets, among others.

 Third-party search sites offer record checks for a fee, returning accurate, up-to-date results, and are not limited in geographical scope encountered when accessing official government sites.
 They are also quicker and easy to use and provide an excellent launch point for a records search.

-What Shows up on Georgia Criminal Records
+What Shows Up on Georgia Criminal Records?

 Access to criminal records is imperative for many reasons, including safeguarding the community and employing trustworthy individuals or homeowners looking to rent out to honorable persons.